-a ten-county region providing services for planning, source services, urban and rural transit and support in the pursuance of grants for its member governments.
-The agency serves as a member of the National Association of Regional Councils (NARC) and the National Association of WHEREAS, the East Alabama Regional Planning and Development Commission serves Development Organizations (NADO),
+WHEREAS, the East Alabama Regional Planning and Development Commission serves a ten-county region providing services for planning, senior services, urban and rural transit and support in the pursuance of grants for its member governments.
+The agency serves as a member of the National Association of Regional Councils (NARC) and the National Association of Development Organizations (NADO),

 WHEREAS, the agency represents the region for the Economic Development Administration (EDA) as the Local Development District's (EDA) community facilitator and author of the region's CEDS.
-The document serves as a guide to identify goals, tasks and other milestone approaches to positively impact economic development in the region in support of EDA grant investment, WHEREAS, the agency working with its CEDS Advisory Committee to encourage community engagement and outreach, develops the document and subsequent updates to ensure the region's needs and economic policies address economic potential and prosperity pursuance, hereby endorses the CEDS process and encourages vast regional participation and the identification of job creating and husiness development investments.
-NOW, THEREFORE, BE II RESOLVED THAT, the City of Rainbow City, Alabama
+The document serves as a guide to identify goals, tasks and other milestone approaches to positively impact economic development in the region in support of EDA grant investment,

+WHEREAS, the agency working with its CEDS Advisory Committee to encourage community engagement and outreach, develops the document and subsequent updates to ensure the region's needs and economic policies address economic potential and prosperity pursuance,

+NOW, THEREFORE, BE IT RESOLVED THAT, the City of Rainbow City, Alabama hereby endorses the CEDS process and encourages vast regional participation and the identification of job creating and husiness development investments.

-APPROVED AND ADOPTED this the 23rd day of Mar.
-2022.
+APPROVED AND ADOPTED this the 23rd day of May, 2022.